-Your interface design should be clear at any time to the user.
+Your website design or app design should be clear at any time to the user.
 This means that your users shouldn't have to spend extra time trying to figure out how to navigate through your application.

 Make sure that users understand where they are and what they can do next by using clear labels and icons.
 Every element on the screen needs to have a clear purpose to earn its right to be there.